 United Way’s Women United will provide families access to the necessary tools, resources, and opportunities to engage in quality early learning experiences with their young children by investing in innovative programs and services.
 These investments will have a significant social and economic return.
 For every $1 invested in early learning, there’s a $4-$9 return on that investment in the form of increased earnings (and tax revenue) as well as reduced welfare, special education needs, and crime costs.
 Funding raised through Women United will be used to support high quality programming that promises to change this reality for low-income families.

 The Laundromat Project

-United Way of Greater New Bedford is partnering with the Birth to Grade 3 Partnership to expand their laundromat project, which puts free books in laundromats.
-The average family spends 2.5 hours in a laundromat, and many of the families that use laundromats are low-income, so it?s a great way to engage families that may be missed by traditional literacy programming.
+The Laundromat Project was originally started by the Birth to Grade 3 Partnership in New Bedford.
+Since 2018, United Way of Greater New Bedford has been running the program and providing free children’s books to New Bedford area laundromats on a regular basis.
+The books are accessible to children so they can read while at the laundromats with their families, and they can take a book home to keep.
+The average family spends 2.5 hours in a laundromat, and many of the families that use laundromats are low-income, so it’s a great way to engage families that may be missed by traditional literacy programming.

 EZ Clean Laundromat – 80 Summer St. New Bedford

 Lincoln Laundromat – 139 Ashley Blvd.
 New Bedford

 Wash World – 2112 Acushnet Ave.
 New Bedford